cloudancer/mldonkey/README.md

 then you can access it like http://127.0.0.1:4080

 user:admin

 password: Passw0rd

-(you can chagne it at Dockerfile when you build ur image)
+(you can chagne it in Dockerfile when you build ur image)

 ![alt text](https://github.com/cloudancer/mldonkey/blob/master/d.png)